Jump to Archive links

 Thumbnail images can be viewed freely but we require free online registration to view the images in detail.
 Your details are recorded to encourage fair usage and avoid uncontrolled copying and are not made available to any third parties.

-Previously, charges were made to access the archive.
-Now, we prefer to encourage researchers to become Friends of Maidenhead Heritage Trust, the charity behind the ATA Museum).
+The archive is free to use.
+In order to maintain free access, we encourage researchers to become Friends of Maidenhead Heritage Trust, the charity behind the ATA Museum.
 It costs £20 per annum for individuals (or your currency equivalent).
 Membership helps to fund the archive work and entitles you to several other benefits and discounts.
 Please visit the Support Us page to join and pay online.
+The same page allows you to make a no-strings donation if you prefer.

 Researchers are encouraged to explore the online archive themselves.
 We have a group of very knowledgeable volunteers who can help with your researches and may be able to add additional information.
 We make a charge for queries that take more than an hour to answer.
 Please refer to the Research Service page for more details.